 Transfer of title happens when a person is added or removed from the property ownership or title by the owner of the property.
-In this transfer of title process, many documents are needed such as ownership documents, property tax bills, bank confirmation, property insurance and much more.
+In this transfer of title process, many documents are needed such as ownership documents, property tax bills, bank confirmation, property insurance, and much more.
 Contact us for Transfer of Title.

 Steps in Title Transfer